benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

  ![Photogram Signup - new](/Users/ben/Desktop/Lets Build Instagram Free Book/Chapter Three/Photogram Signup - new.png)

-Using the [boostrap documentation for forms](http://getbootstrap.com/css/#forms) and the screenshot above, try to implement the new styling yourself.
+Using the [Bootstrap documentation for forms](http://getbootstrap.com/css/#forms) and the screenshot above, try to implement the new styling yourself.
 If you need some extra tips, think of it like this.
 You're going to need to add the background image somehow, and you're going to need to create the area for the form.
 I may have used Bootstrap's inbuilt [panels](http://getbootstrap.com/components/#panels) for basic layout too...

 Oh yeah, don't forget that the view for our registration form can be found at ```app/views/devise/registrations/new.html.haml```.